What is DHCP? | How to Enable It on Windows 10

 - WINS Server Name

 Microsoft introduced DHCP to NT Servers in late 1994 with Windows NT version 3.5.
-Despite calling it a new function, it wasn’t invented by them.
+Despite calling it a new function, they didn’t invent it.

-- Sun: On 8 July 2001, DHCP support was added to the Solaris operating system.
+- Sun: On July 8, 2001, its support was added to the Solaris operating system.

-Also, some routers include DHCP support for networks up to 255 computers.
+Also, some routers include dynamic IP assignment support for LANs of up to 255 computers.

 How DHCP Works?

-Clients send a request to the DHCP server to obtain their IP addresses.
-The router can be configured to route packets to a DHCP server on a different subnet.
-The client application creates a UDP (User Datagram Protocol) package with a target of 255.255.255.255 and requires the last known IP address, although it is not required and can be ignored by the server.
+Clients send a request to the DHCP machine to obtain their IP codes.
+The router can be configured to route packets to a server on a different subnet.
+The client application creates a UDP (User Datagram Protocol) package with a target of 255.255.255.255.
+It requires the last known ones, although it is not needed and can be ignored by the server.

-Specifies the server configuration based on the media address of the specified client computer.
-The server specifies the IP address in the registry given in other parameters.
+It specifies the server configuration based on the media code of the specified client computer.
+The machine determines the number in the registry, which is given in other parameters.

-The client selects the configuration of the packets received from the DHCP Offer.
-The client once again requests a specific IP address specified by the server.
+The client selects the configuration of the packets received from the Offer.
+The client once again requests a specific address specified by the server.

-Sends confirmation and closing message showing the last parameters from the server to the client.
+It sends confirmation and closing messages showing the last parameters from the server to the client.

 The server responds to DHCPREQUEST with a DHCPACK to complete the startup cycle.
-The source address is the DHCP server IP address, and the destination address is still 255.255.255.255.
-The Source Address is the IP address of the DHCP server and the destination address is still 255.255.255.255.
+The source address is the server machine, and the destination one is still 255.255.255.255.
+But the Source Address is the code of the machine, and the destination one is still 255.255.255.255.

 How to Enable DHCP on the ADSL Modem/Router using Windows 10

-If you are a home user and are using an ADSL Modem, you must enable the DHCP server on your device to assign an automatic IP address to clients on your network.
+Suppose you are a home user using an ADSL modem.
+In that case, you must enable the DHCP machine on your device to assign an automatic IP address to clients on your LAN.

 Step 1

-To enable the DHCP server on the TP-Link W8980 ADSL Router, first enter the default gateway IP address in your web browser, press Enter, and then click DHCP Server.
+To enable the DHCP PC on the TP-Link W8980 ADSL Router, first enter the default gateway number in your web browser, press Enter, and then click DHCP machine.

 Step 2